all-of-us/workbench/ops/ruby/devops-framework/README.md

 ### Use of a Limited Service Account
 The framework supports a bring-you-own-service-account model.
 I.e. any evaluation of permissions is left up to GCP.
-I requested new  monitoring-speicic service accounts for this framework so that no matter how bad an error we have in our Ruby code, we can't brerak any services AoU actively depends on.
+I requested new  monitoring-speific service accounts for this framework so that no matter how bad an error we have in our Ruby code, we can't break any services AoU actively depends on.
 It also helps ensure we're not sloppy with assumptions that happen to be true only in special cases.